| Read Time: 7 minutes |

 If you believe you have a claim against Edward Jones, you should strongly consider hiring an investment fraud lawyer.
-You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
-Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.
+Do not wait—strict time limits apply to filing claims.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations to evaluate your case and determine whether you have grounds to pursue compensation.

 Can I Sue Edward Jones?

 If you’ve lost money caused by Edward Jones and/or its employees’ misconduct then the answer is, YES, you can sue Edward Jones, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 45 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Edward Jones in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Edward Jones is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Edward Jones in FINRA arbitration proceedings but WIN that arbitration.
+The easiest way to know if you have a viable case against Edward Jones is to call our office.

 Investment Losses?
 We Can Help